-Many Cincinnati companies use assessments to assist with their hiring process.
+Many companies use talent assessments to assist with their hiring process.
 That’s because they want to make sure they bring in the best people.
-At Barr Corporate Success, we’ve helped hundreds of companies in Ohio, Kentucky and all over America improve how they approach onboarding.
+At Barr Corporate Success, we’ve helped hundreds of companies in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America improve how they approach onboarding.
 So, let’s take a look at hiring assessments for Cincinnati businesses.

 The first thing most HR managers want to know is if an assessment puts the company at risk.
 Safety and compliance are paramount to us, too.
 That’s why every assessment we offer is EEOC compliant and non-discriminatory.
 And each one has had an Adverse Impact Study conducted by a third party showing the report does not discriminate based on age, sex, race or ethnicity.